How to Praise When You Have High Standards

 Write out a list of the behaviours and attitudes you want to see more of.
 Once your mind is primed to spot them, they’ll start appearing everywhere.

-4) Remind yourself to praise with a Post-it note
+4) Remind Yourself to Praise with a Post-it Note

 Several CEOs remind themselves to praise their team’s work by sticking a Post-it note to their computer.